combine-org/combine-org.github.io/content/authors/COMBINE_2023/_index.md

 <b>Standardizing Multicellular Simulation - Bridging Methods and Models</b>	Eran Agmon (UConn Health),	T.J.
 Sego (U of Florida); James Glazier (Indiana University)		<br>
 Intended Audience: Researchers, bioinformaticians, software developers, and modelers who are involved in or interested in multicellular simulations across various methodologies.
 Prior experience with basic concepts in computational biology or multicellular modeling is beneficial but not mandatory.<br>

 Overview: Multicellular simulations have become indispensable in understanding complex biological phenomena, from tissue development to disease progression.
-But the diversity in simulation methods ‚Äì from agent-based models, cellular Potts models, cellular automata, lattice-free models, stochastic particle simulations, etc ‚Äì poses challenges in reproducibility, modularity, reusability, and integration within multi-scale simulation.
+But the diversity in simulation methods ‚ from agent-based models, cellular Potts models, cellular automata, lattice-free models, stochastic particle simulations, etc‚ poses challenges in reproducibility, modularity, reusability, and integration within multi-scale simulation.
 This session aims to bridge these gaps by focusing on the development of standards and schemas, with special emphasis on multiscale, embedded, and coupled simulation methods.
 Through a combination of presentations, case studies, and discussions, attendees will gain an understanding of the multicellular simulation landscape, the need for standardization, and the importance of sharing and reusing models.<br>

 Session Goals:
 - Landscape of Multicellular Simulations: An overview of the various methods employed in multicellular simulations, highlighting their unique features and common challenges.